francesco-ismb/LINKS-RISC-V-Cloud-Computing-Ecosystem/README.md

 ```
 	$ ../configure --target-list=riscv64-softmmu,riscv64-linux-user --prefix=<myinstalldir>
 ```
-4. Compiling and installing the emulator binaries (where `$nproc` provides the number of physical CPU cores to parallelize the compilation process):
+4. Compiling and installing the emulator binaries (where `$nproc` provides the number of physical CPU cores to parallelize the compilation process).
+Note that, depending on the specific permission of the selected desination directory (e.g., the system default one), the second command may require the use of `sudo`:
 ```
 	$ make -j $(nproc)
-	$ sudo make install
+	$ make install
 ```
-5. Removing the building folder:
+5. Removing the building folder and setting the folder owner to the current <user> of the host.
+This last command may be required depending on the permission of the destination folder:
 ```
 	$ cd ..
 	$ rm -rf build
+	$ sudo chown -R $(user).$(user) <myinstalldir>
 ```

+The installed toolbox (i.e., <myinstalldir>/bin/) comprises a set of commands that are used to manage the creation and execution of emulated RISCV64 machines.
+Among the others, the following commands are relevant in the creation and startup of a new machine (note that all commands are prefixed with `qemu-`):
+- `qemu-img`: allows to manage the creation of virtual hard-drives (i.e., images); virtual hard-drives are supported with various formats (qcow, qcow2, raw).
+- `qemu-riscv64`: allows to emulate only the CPU execution (i.e., no I/O interfaces, disks, networks are emulated).
+- `qemu-system-riscv64`: this is the primary way of running a virtual system; it allows to emulate the whole **system** that is the CPU along with all the peripherals and I/O devices.
+This is also the primary solution to run a OS (e.g., linux) to boot up a complete machine.
+- `qemu-nbd`: TBD